OxyContin Patient Tips

 - Respiratory depression (suppressed breathing), which may be fatal or life-threatening can occur with OxyContin use.
 The risk is greatest during the first 24 to 72 hours after drug initiation, after a dosage increase, or with overdosage.
 Children, the elderly, the frail, or those with pre-existing respiratory disease are more at risk.

 - It may be difficult for doctors to work out the correct dosage of OxyContin that is needed when transferring from another opioid-like pain medication.
 OxyContin is best started at a low dosage (10mg twice daily) and titrated up as needed.

 - Can interact with grapefruit juice or grapefruit products.

 - OxyContin is formulated in a way that deters crushing or chewing; however, if OxyContin is successfully manipulated in this way, it may result in a fatal dose of oxycodone.

 - OxyContin is generally not suitable for people with kidney or liver disease.

-- OxyContin interacts with a number of different drugs, including those that inhibit or induce hepatic enzymes, particularly CYP3A4 or CYP2D6 (such as erythromycin, ketoconazole, ritonavir); depress the CNS (such as benzodiazepines, muscle relaxants, antipsychotics); have partial agonist or mixed effects on opioid receptors (such as buprenorphine, pentazocine); diuretics; with anticholinergic effects; and monoamine oxidase inhibitors.
+- OxyContin interacts with a number of different drugs, including those that inhibit or induce hepatic enzymes, particularly CYP3A4 or CYP2D6 (such as erythromycin, ketoconazole, or ritonavir); depress the CNS (such as benzodiazepines, muscle relaxants, or antipsychotics); have partial agonist or mixed effects on opioid receptors (such as buprenorphine or pentazocine); diuretics; with anticholinergic effects; and monoamine oxidase inhibitors.